What our clients are saying:

 4. Seasonal Changes In Demand

 The companies that are best suited for a business line of credit are frequently prone to fluctuations in revenue.
 A strong busy season will be followed by a potentially hazardous slow season.
 With a business line of credit, you can ensure the likelihood of a strong busy season and avoid having to lay off employees when business slows down.
 Many UCS clients use business lines of credit to order bulk quantities of materials to handle an upcoming surge in demand.
-They might use their funds to launch a marketing campaign that tells their customers that they are capable of completing orders at higher speeds than their competitors.
+They might use their funds to launch a marketing campaign that tells their customers that they can complete orders at higher speeds than their competitors.

 A big reason for a manufacturing company to avoid layoffs during the slow season is the time it takes to train new employees.
 Even the most attentive training process cannot guarantee that a manufacturing worker will be up to speed by the time demand picks up.
 These orders must be filled promptly to revitalize cash flow, so you can’t have new employees slowing down the rest of the team.
 A business line of credit allows you to cover payroll during slow periods and keep your experienced employees on staff.
 Work will flow smoothly when those orders start coming in.

 Tumultuous demand often results in tumultuous cash flow, making it very difficult to be approved for any small business loan.
 However, companies like United Capital Source are well-aware that in some industries, extreme ebbs and flows in cash flow are an inevitability, as opposed to a reflection of the business owner’s intelligence or work ethic.
 We regularly work with companies that require extra working capital to carry them over speed bumps leading into busy periods.
 The more profitable these busy periods are, the smaller the speed bumps will be.
 Uncontrollable factors shouldn’t stop you from accessing a business line of credit.
 They won’t if you choose a business financing company that is not deterred by the reality of cash flow.